How much annual income can a Simplified Limited Company (SAS) receive by 2024?

 What is the annual income limit for a Simplified Limited Company (SAS) for 2024?

-On December 28, 2023, the Ministry of Economy issued an Agreement aimed at defining the annual total income limit for Simplified Limited Companies, as established in article 260 of the General Law on Mercantile Companies.
+On December 28, 2023, the Ministry of Economy issued an Agreement to define the limit of total annual revenues for Simplified Stock Companies, as established in Article 260 of the General Law on Mercantile Companies.

-This Agreement reveals the update factor for the year 2024, set at 1,0432.
-This factor is the result of precise calculations based on the National Consumer Price Index, which is decisive for establishing the economic limits applicable to Simplified Stock Companies.
+This Agreement reveals the upgrade factor for the year 2024, fixed at 1.0432.
+This factor is the result of precise calculations based on the National Consumer Price Index (INPC), and is decisive in establishing the economic limits applicable to Simplified Stock Companies.

 What are the consequences of exceeding this limit?

-If a Simplified Stock Company (SAS) exceeds the established annual income limit, it will lose the benefit of being considered as an SAS and will have to be subject to the regulations and requirements of a traditional company, and must modify its structure and become another type of business entity, such as a Public Limited Company (S.A.) or a Limited Liability Company (S. de R.L.), among others.
-If the amendment is not made, the corporate veil that protects the shareholders will be lifted and each of them will be responsible to third parties for the payment and compliance with any of the Company's obligations.
+If a Simplified Limited Company (SAS) exceeds the established annual income limit, you will lose the benefit of being considered as SAS and it will have to be subject to the regulations and requirements of a traditional company, and must modify its structure and transform into another type of commercial company, such as a Public Limited Company (S.A.) or a Limited Liability Company (S. de R.L.), among others.
+If you do not make the modification, The corporate veil will be lifted which protects shareholders and each of them will be liable to third parties for the payment and fulfillment of any of the Company's obligations.

 Remember that, when setting up an SAS, we will be subject to various obligations, such as:

--Disseminate the following in the Electronic System of Publications of Mercantile Companies:
+• Disseminate in the Electronic System of Commercial Company Publications the following:

 • The Notice when all of the share capital has been subscribed and paid.